 Your Midwife or Health Visitor will be able to provide you with information and support about infant feeding and early relationship building whatever your feeding choice.
 Both midwifery and health visiting services offer specialist breastfeeding clinics which you can be referred to if you need more specialist help.

-You can find contact details for your local midwifery team in your hand held maternity record or through the hospital website, and your local health visitor team at North Somerset Community Partnership.
+You can find contact details for your local midwifery team in your hand held maternity record or through the hospital website, and your local health visitor team in your red book or call the Health Visiting hub on 01934 533300

 Breastfeeding support groups